°F

 Cirrocumulus (Cc)

-• Appear as small individual cloudlets in rows.
-No shading can be seen on the lower surface.
+• Small individual cloudlets in rows; no shading on lower surface.

 • Usually indicate fair weather for the near future.